words Alexa Wang

 If you don’t have an existing shade tree, a hybrid poplar tree will grow five to eight feet every year when properly cared for.
 Depending on the cultivar, a weeping willow can grow between three and eight feet a year if you provide it with adequate moisture.
 If you prefer an evergreen, the arborvitae cultivar, Green Giant, grows about three feet each year and also makes a great windbreak in all seasons.

 The sound of trickling or falling water is very soothing and is an ideal addition to a yoga garden.
 Small fountains suitable for outdoors are available in many shapes and sizes, made from a wide variety of containers.
+You can also look for wall mounted ones if you prefer wall water features.
+Either way, they still look stunning and would definitely make the atmosphere more relaxing and calming.
 You only need to fill the reservoir with water and plug in the pump.
 Some are available with solar panels so you don’t even need to run electricity to them.

 Portable pumps are inexpensive and available at garden centers.
 Using a pump, you can make a water feature out of virtually any container that will hold water.
 Fountain kits are also available and contain the necessary tubes and spouts to complete the job.
 Using this method, you can make a fountain that is unique to your yoga garden.